-Realizing the limitations of the traditional approach to customer surveys: highly complex, lengthy, labor intensive (cross departmental inputs) and the low response rates leading to modest or unreliable insights, Fred Reichheld embarked his team of consultants on a quest to downsize the customer survey and possibly find the one question that would unearth a similar amount of insights as its lengthy and unwieldy customer survey counterpart and whose answer would somewhat be predictive of a company’s revenue growth.
+Realizing the limitations of the traditional approach to customer surveys – highly complex, lengthy, labor-intensive (cross-departmental inputs), and the low response rates leading to modest or unreliable insights – Fred Reichheld and his team of consultants embarked on a quest to downsize the customer survey.
+This quest entailed finding a single question that would unearth a similar amount of insights as its lengthy and unwieldy customer survey counterpart and whose answer would somewhat be predictive of a company’s revenue growth.

-The research project culminated in a paper published in the Harvard Business School review in 2003 —The One Number You Need to Grow –summarizing the findings and revealing the now extremely popular survey question “How likely is it that you would recommend our company/product/service to a friend or colleague?” and its associated net promoter score.
+The research project culminated in the paper The One Number You Need to Grow published in the Harvard Business School review in 2003.
+It summarized the findings and revealed the now extremely popular survey question “How likely is it that you would recommend our company/product/service to a friend or colleague?” and its associated Net Promoter Score.

-The success of the paper, and the rapid adoption of the metric across organizations globally, encouraged the team to further develop the metric into a broader management model.
+The success of the paper, and the rapid adoption of the Net Promoter Score across organizations globally, encouraged the team to further develop the metric into a broader management model.
 Fred Reichheld and his disciple Rob Markey published subsequently two books: The Ultimate Question: Driving Profits and True Growth, in 2006 and The Ultimate Question 2.0: How Net Promoter Companies Thrive in a Customer-Driven World in 2011.